 There are many reasons why people choose to embrace meditation.

-Finding your personal balance depends on what is going on in life.
+Finding your personal balance depends on what is going on in your life at present.

-If life is pretty stress-free because you are playing video games throughout the day, having takeout provided for free at night, and someone is paying all your expenses, then you may not need much time dedicated to meditation.
+If life is pretty stress-free because you are playing video games throughout the day, having takeout provided for free at night, and someone is paying all your expenses, then you may not feel the need for meditation.

 Your life is pretty much already in a balanced zone.

-For someone working 10 hours days, cooking dinner at home every night, taking the kids to school every morning, and scheduling doctor appointments between soccer practice, gymnastics, and trying to clean the house, then this is a person who is struggling with their balance.
+For someone working 10 hours days, cooking dinner at home every night, taking the kids to school every morning, and scheduling doctor appointments between soccer practice, gymnastics, and trying to clean the house, something is out of balance.

-More time with meditation will be required to achieve the best results possible.
+More time with meditation will be required to achieve the best results possible the further out of balance you are.

-For the 10 hour working parent with 2 additional hours of responsibilities, 12×5 = 60 minutes of meditation for balance.
+For the ‘10-hour day’ working parent with 2 additional hours of responsibilities, 12×5 = 60 minutes of meditation for balance.

-A word of caution: if you are putting in days that are longer than 12 hours, then sleep may be more important than meditation at the end of the day.
+A word of caution: if you are putting in days that are longer than 12 hours of hard work, then sleep may be more important than meditation at the end of the day.

 #8.
 Can You Meditate Too Much?